GlueDigital/universal-scripts/docs/index.md

 - Server-Side Rendering (aka. _universal rendering_)
 - Internationalization with react-intl
+- HTML head customization with react-helmet-async
 - Redux state container
 - Sass (and SCSS) support
-- And of course, everything on React Scripts: ES6 support, React Router, etc.
+- And of course, everything on React Scripts: ES6 & TypeScript support, React Router, etc.

 Everything on a single package, easy to keep updated, and ready to deploy to your favourite platform.